nottelabs/open-operator-evals/README.md

 Reasoning: openai/gpt-4o
 ```

-Browser-Use [reported an 89% success rate](https://browser-use.com/posts/sota-technical-report) on WebVoyager, but we were unable to replicate these results despite our efforts, both on WebVoyager30 with multiple retries and with the full dataset in a single shot.
-We also tested different configurations of the agent, browser, and lenient interpretations of ambiguous outcomes, but their reported performance was impossible to achieve.
-Browser-Use shows higher alignment ratios (1.2–1.534), indicating 20–50% overestimation of its abilities.
-It also has more mismatches (5–8), reflecting a bigger gap between self-assessment and performance.
+[Browser-Use](https://browser-use.com/posts/sota-technical-report) reports 89% success on WebVoyager.
+In our evaluation, we were unable to reproduce this result using WebVoyager30 with multiple retries and the full dataset in a single run.
+We tested different agent and browser configurations, as well as more lenient interpretations of ambiguous outcomes.
+Browser-Use showed alignment ratios between 1.2 and 1.534, indicating 20–50% overestimation relative to LLM-verified success, and 5–8 mismatches between self-reported and verified outcomes.

 | Runs                                               | Agent Self-Report | LLM Evaluation | Alignment | Mismatch | Time per Task |
 | -------------------------------------------------- | ----------------- | -------------- | --------- | -------- | ------------- |